-Pasta e Fagioli Pasta and Beans, is one of those Italian dishes that is made differently in the regions where it originated and that is Central and Northern Italy.
+Pasta e Fagioli, is one of those Italian dishes that is made differently in the regions where it originated.
+Which are Central and Northern Italy.

 There are those that add pancetta or lardo, yes lard, actually pig fat to be precise, it is sold in grocery stores and sometimes cut into very thin slices , usually eaten with a slice of bread and sometimes cooked.